oneapi-src/oneDNN/doc/primitives/reorder.md

             \beta  \cdot \dst(\overline{x}) + shift_{dst}
 \f]

+@note
-@note The intermediate operations are being done using single precision floating point data type.
+    * The intermediate operations are being done using single precision floating point data type.
+    * \alpha must be passed during execution runtime as a separate memory argument.
+Using \src scale argument will lead to multiplication of tensor values by a scale value.
+Using \dst scale argument will lead to division of tensor values by a scale value.

 ## Implementation Limitations